nejimonraveendran/AzureIoT/CertBasedAuth.md

   - Generate a self-signed root certificate from the root CSR: ``` openssl ca -selfsign -config rootca.conf -in rootca.csr -out rootca.crt -extensions ca_ext ```
 - **Create PEM certificate out of CRT certificate:** In Azure, we need to upload a certificate in PEM format, so convert the CRT format to PEM using the command: ``` openssl x509 -in rootca.crt -out rootca.pem -outform PEM ```.

-  We will use later in the article when we go to Azure Portal to create the IoT device.
+  We will use the PEM certificate later in the article when we go to Azure Portal to create the logical IoT device.
 After the above operations, the CMD window looks somewhat like the following:
   ![image](https://user-images.githubusercontent.com/68135957/222210272-4a194d0b-a67c-4c35-a2ee-ff047f7d7ae5.png)

   Now you can see a *rootca.crt* created in the *rootca* folder: